CAMS

 Contraindications

-Active psychosis preventing collaborative engagement, severe cognitive impairment, clinician unwillingness to sit with suicidal material, situations requiring involuntary hospitalization where collaborative framing would be misleading
+Active psychosis preventing collaborative engagement, severe cognitive impairment, situations requiring involuntary hospitalization where collaborative framing would be misleading

 Training